nabilram/dq-stocks-vba-analytics/README.md

     * 1 - (Refactored RunTime / Source Macro RunTime)

 ## Summary
-* Refactoring Advantages - Output Macro
+* Refactoring, Advantages - Output Macro
     * As seen above, **an ~80% efficency gain was achieved** with the same result data
     * Memory burden on one's machine is less -- as it needs to do less work/calculations

-* Not Refactoring Disadvantages - Source Macro
+* Not Refactoring, Disadvantages - Source Macro
     * 80% of run time is wasted
         * While this may seem small in seconds, if big data sets are used then this will result in minutes or hours of run time wasted
     * Redundancy in similar code design